What Is Service Design Thinking?

 Studying how and when your customers interact with your business or organisation is key to developing services that provide value, as opposed to processes that don’t.
 Customer journey mapping is a great technique to help identify user needs at every interaction point.

-We hope these tips will help you integrate service design into your business.
+We hope these tips will help you integrate service design thinking into your business.
 If you’d like more help, we’d love to hear from you!